smithy545/CPD/_posts/2016-03-13-awareness-posters.md

 </div>
 <br/>

+I experimented with adding a book and exclamation icon for further readings or contact information.

 <div class = "post-image">
 <image height="auto" alt ="I made several different colors of poster." src= "/images/bathposters/progress-1.png"/> <br/>
 </div>
 <br/>

 We decided to leave the footer of the posters as is.
 It worked pretty well, and allowed the new posters to fit in with the old ones.

 As of this year, the new posters have been hung in over 2,000 bathroom stalls on campus.

 <div class = "post-image">
 <image height="auto" alt ="Sometimes the new and the old mix." src= "/images/bathposters/old-2.jpg"/> <br/>
 </div>
 <br/>

+Once I started the template, it was handed off to another team who would write all the information.
 While the final versions of the posters involved some changes to fit the content, they still look fantastic!
-I'm so glad I was given the oppurtunity to create this series of social awareness posters.
+I'm so glad I was given the oppurtunity to help create this series of social awareness posters.

 <div class = "post-image">
 <image height="auto" alt ="A new poster in the wild." src= "/images/bathposters/new-1.jpg"/> <br/>